 Ebony Tomatoes Collective

-Ebony Tomatoes Collective is a literary and arts magazine that publishes what’s personal from a black, intersectional perspective.
+Ebony Tomatoes Collective is a literary and arts magazine for personal and political liberation—by a Black, intersectional collective.

 Read our Digital Magazine